bcgsc/GapPredict/README.md

 `python full_keras_pipeline.py --help`

-We've provided sample FASTA and FASTQ files in `lib/data/real_gaps/sealer_filled` and `lib/data/real_gaps/sealer_unfilled`.
-Gaps in `lib/data/real_gaps/sealer_filled` have been filled by Sealer, so we've also included Sealer's output for the actual gap sequence to use as a reference.
-The human reference genome (HG38) must be used to obtain a reference sequence for gaps in `lib/data/real_gaps/sealer_unfilled` (in addition to gaps in `lib/data/real_gaps/sealer_filled`).
+We've provided sample FASTA and FASTQ files in `src/app/data/real_gaps/sealer_filled` and `src/app/data/real_gaps/sealer_unfilled`.
+Gaps in `src/app/data/real_gaps/sealer_filled` have been filled by Sealer, so we've also included Sealer's output for the actual gap sequence to use as a reference.
+The human reference genome (HG38) must be used to obtain a reference sequence for gaps in `src/app/data/real_gaps/sealer_unfilled` (in addition to gaps in `src/app/data/real_gaps/sealer_filled`).

-eg. `python full_keras_pipeline.py -o <output directory> -fa .../lib/data/real_gaps/sealer_filled/7391826_358-1408.fasta -fq .../lib/data/real_gaps/sealer_filled/7391826_358-1408.fastq`
+eg. `python full_keras_pipeline.py -o <output directory> -fa ...src/app/data/real_gaps/sealer_filled/7391826_358-1408.fasta -fq ...src/app/data/real_gaps/sealer_filled/7391826_358-1408.fastq`

-Where `...` is the absolute path to the `lib` directory.
+Where `...` is the absolute path to the `src` directory.
 ## GapPredict Outputs
 GapPredict outputs the following directory structure: